Skip to the main content.

 Wesco: C-Store

-Wesco, a Michigan-based convenience store chain, expanded the deployment of AI-powered self-checkout kiosks to over 20 locations to address staffing challenges.
+Wesco, a Michigan-based c-store chain, expanded the deployment of AI-powered self-checkout kiosks to over 20 locations to address staffing challenges.
 During the pilot program, kiosks rang up nearly half a million transactions at more than 10 Wesco locations, with a median transaction time of 18.7 seconds.

 These kiosks use computer vision to identify items without barcodes, reducing transaction times and freeing staff from repetitive tasks.
 By streamlining operations and allowing employees to focus on customer service and other critical duties, Wesco has maintained efficiency and service quality despite labor shortages.